vsamuel2003/ReDiPO/README.md

-# RECAPO: Recovering Coverage with Preference Optimization
+# ReDiPO: Recovering Distributional Diversity with Preference Optimization

-This repository contains the code and data pipeline for "RECAPO: Recovering Coverage with Preference Optimization" [UNDER REVIEW].
+This repository contains the code and data pipeline for "Recovering Diversity Without Losing Alignment: A DPO Recipe for Post-Trained LLMs" [UNDER REVIEW].

 ![Pipeline Overview](images/main_figure.png)